 "Fine.
 You're her watcher."
-And she spun on her heel and was gone.
+She spun on her heel and was gone.

 It was a quiet walk home.
 Faith kept thinking about Spike.
 Wondered at the bravery or foolhardiness that made him go back to the house.

-She followed Giles into the courtyard, waited as he unlocked the door.
-She walked past him into the apartment.
+She followed Giles into the courtyard and waited as he unlocked the door then she walked past him into the apartment.

 He turned on the light.
 Just stood for a moment, staring down, eyes unfocused.

-She stared at him.
-Saw the disappointment he no longer tried to hide.
+She stared at him and saw the disappointment he no longer tried to hide.

 He looked up to meet her eyes.
-"She hates me," he said matter-of-factly.
+"She hates me," he said.

 "No. She hates me.
 You're just guilty by association.
 If I were gone, she'd probably forgive you in a second."

 He seemed to consider that as he walked past her and headed into the kitchen.
-He poured himself a drink, sipped at it slowly.
+He poured himself a drink and sipped it slowly.
 Finally he looked up at her.
 "That's true, isn't it?" he asked, as if he were finally realizing the consequences of his choice.

 She felt something rise in her.
 A need to protect herself.
 She grabbed her coat.